BitSmith5/EnumCreator/Assets/EnumCreator/StandaloneEnumGuide.md

 Everything else is automatically generated for you.
 The system handles the Unity integration, asset creation, and synchronization behind the scenes.

-**Code Side Enum Creation**: EnumCreator Pro supports creating enum files directly in the generated enums folder.
+**Code Side Enum Creation**: EnumCreator supports creating enum files directly in the generated enums folder.
 When you place a properly formatted enum file in the generated enums folder, the system will automatically create a corresponding EnumDefinition asset if one doesn't already exist.
 This allows engineers to work directly with C# code while maintaining full integration with Unity's enum system.

 > **Important**: The tool requires **one enum per file/script**.
 You cannot put multiple enums in a single C# file.
 Each enum must be in its own separate file, which allows the system to properly track and manage each enum definition individually.

 ## How to Create Standalone Enum Files

-### Method 1: Use the Tools Menu
-1. Go to `Tools > Enum Creator > Create New Enum File`
-2. Enter a name for your enum in the centered dialog that appears
-3. The system will create a template enum file with your chosen name in the Generated Enums folder
-4. Edit the file to add your enum values
-5. Save the file - the system will automatically detect it and create an EnumDefinition
+There are **two main methods** for creating enum files with EnumCreator:

-### Method 2: Right-Click in Project Window
+### Method 1: Right-Click in Project Window
 1. Right-click on any folder in the Project window
 2. Navigate to `Create > Enum Creator > Enum File`
 3. If you're not in the Generated Enums folder, the system will ask if you want to use the Generated Enums folder
 4. Enter a name for your enum in the dialog
-5. The system creates the enum file and automatically creates an EnumDefinition when you save
+5. The system creates an empty enum file and automatically creates an EnumDefinition when you save
+6. Edit the file to add your enum values as needed

-### Method 3: Create Manually
+### Method 2: Create Manually
 1. Navigate to your generated enums folder (default: `Assets/GeneratedEnums`)
 2. Create a new `.cs` file with your enum name (e.g., `MyEnum.cs`)
 3. Write your enum following the supported format (see below)
-4. Save the file - the system will automatically detect it
+4. Save the file - the system will automatically detect it and create the corresponding EnumDefinition

 ## Supported Enum File Format